Feyerabend/vm/jvm1/README.md

 Or, for RTF there is a start with '{\rtf1' and then other instructions of the format of text follows.

-Here is a small script to show a class file, mostly the start, but not analyzing the rest.
-Hardcoded for reading 'Sample.class' to have it short.
+Here is a small script to show the start of a class file, and hardcoded for reading 'Sample.class' to have it short.

 ```python
 # reading sample Java class